- Some two hundred million Muslims live in India, making up the predominantly Hindu country’s largest minority group.

 How did religion factor into India’s constitution?

-The country’s now seventy-year-old constitution enshrines egalitarian principles, including social equality and nondiscrimination.
-The word “secular” was added to the preamble in 1976, but the constitution does not explicitly require the separation of religion and government as some national charters do.
+The country’s now seventy-year-old constitution [PDF] enshrines egalitarian principles, including social equality and nondiscrimination.
+The word “secular” was added to the preamble in 1976, but the constitution does not explicitly require the separation of religion and government.

 Leaders of the Congress party who fought for independence advocated for an India that recognized all citizens and faiths as equal.
 Gandhi, who envisioned a secular state free from discrimination, was assassinated in 1948 by a Hindu nationalist.
 Nehru, India’s first prime minister, believed that secularism was essential to building a peaceful society and avoiding another tragedy like what followed partition; he saw those trying to divide India along religious lines, especially Hindu groups, as the nation’s greatest threat.